Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 # Who Am I?

-I'm a double-major economics and app development student in NY.
+I'm a recent NYU grad and Microsoft Intern.
 I like to play with code as a way of exploring and proving economic theories.

 I am not a financial advisor but you can find my occasional takes on twitter: https://twitter.com/cryptecon